DumbergerL/hdh-smartcity-fuzo/README.md

 ## Transform Data:

 The raw collected data has been converted into a more practical format.
 In its original state, sensor values are spread across different objects instead of being consolidated within one object for each timestamp.
-This issue is resolved through the transformation process executed by the Jupyter notebook `data\ProcessRawData.ipynb`.
+This issue is resolved through the transformation process executed by the Jupyter notebook [data\ProcessRawData.ipynb](data\ProcessRawData.ipynb).
 Additionally, the notebook includes comments to aid in understanding the transformation procedure.

 As a result of this transformation process, each sensor has a single JSON file encompassing all data for the entire time period: